gustavo4passos/GitTestePorCmd/readme.txt

+#Fragment Shader Test
-Please do not still my ideas.
+Please do not steal my ideas.
 Pleease? :(